SAP-samples/teched2022-DA264/exercises/ex1/README.md

 22. Select 'Left Join'.
 <br>![](/exercises/ex1/images/Ex01_Part04_22.png)

-23. Scroll down the list of output columns and uncheck 'ORIG_PRODUCT', 'POTENCY', 'DOSAGE', 'ROUTE_ADMINISTERED', 'NOTES'.
+23. Scroll down the list of output columns and uncheck 'ORIG_PRODUCT', 'POTENCY', 'DOSAGE', 'ROUTE_ADMINISTERED', and 'NOTES'.
 <br>![](/exercises/ex1/images/Ex01_Part04_23.png)

 24. Click Apply.
 <br>![](/exercises/ex1/images/Ex01_Part04_24.png)

-25. You will now see a preview of the merge data.
+25. You will now see a preview of the merged data.
 <br>![](/exercises/ex1/images/Ex01_Part04_25.png)

 26. The merged data now shows a null value for the column 'DRUG_NAME_0' when a record from the claim data is for a drug that is not listed in the list of supported drugs.